quantumloader/EnergyAssault-Qarmor/readme.md

 # ![Banner](https://i.imgur.com/Ihb0YXp.png)
 #
 ## Information
-This script uses improved versions of Exunys' [Aimbot V2](https://github.com/Exunys/Aimbot-V2) and [Wall Hack](https://github.com/GhostDuckyy/ESP-Library/blob/main/Sense/ReadMe.md) scripts which settings are finally made configurable by a GUI.
+This script uses improved versions of Exunys' [Aimbot](https://github.com/quantumloader/roblox/libs/qarmor_aimbot.lua) and [Wall Hack](https://github.com/quantumloader/roblox/libs/esp_libv3.lua) scripts which settings are finally made configurable by a GUI.

-The UI Library that this script uses is [Pepsi's UI Library](https://v3rmillion.net/showthread.php?tid=1139856).
+The UI Library that this script uses is [Qarmour's UI Library](https://github.com/quantumloader/roblox/libs/qarmor_ui.lua).

 Press ***Right Shift*** to open/close the GUI.
 You can also change this key by pressing on the white cogwheel icon (settings) and navigating to the *Settings* section that is located at the bottom right side of the UI.